 Please consider a donation

 The Urban League of Detroit and Southeastern Michigan mission is to enable African Americans and other persons of color to achieve their fullest potential.
 Since 1916, our programs and services have anticipated and responded to the changing needs of the metropolitan Detroit community.
 We nurture, counsel and empower children, adults and seniors to live healthy and productive lives.
 The Urban League of Detroit and Southeastern Michigan has a profound impact on the lives of minorities in the Detroit area.
-We efficiently and effectively serve over 60,000 clients annually with more than 20 specialized programs and services. the ripple effects of our programs, benefit far more people in our community than can be easily documented.
+We efficiently and effectively serve over 156,000 clients annually through various specialized programs and services.
+The ripple effects of our programs, benefit far more people in our community than can be easily documented.
 We continuously review our programs and services to assess current community needs so as to always be in a position to better serve our constituents.

-Among our programs and services are the College Club, WIC Food and Nutrition Program, Workforce Career Development Employment Services, Young Professionals/Blue Monday Network sessions, Grits and Issues and the MLK "All Peoples Breakfast" and our Digital computer campus.
-Our programs are designed to improve the quality of life for individuals, agency of the United Way.
-We operate from two facilities we own in Detroit, including Albert Kahn's historic residence located at 208 Mack Avenue.familiesand communities in the metro Detroit Area serving more than 60,000 youth adults and seniors each year.
+Among our programs and services are the College Club, WIC Food and Nutrition Program, Workforce Career Development Employment Services, Young Professionals/Blue Monday Network sessions, and our Digital computer lab.
+Our programs are designed to improve the quality of life for individuals.
+We operate from two facilities we own in Detroit, including Albert Kahn's historic residence located at 208 Mack Avenue and our office at 15770 James Couzens Freeway.